 Expat children are allowed to attend public schools free of charge.
-However, due to the fact that teaching in public schools is in Polish, and a general expat preference for their children to continue their education in line with their home country's curricula, most foreigners choose to enrol their children in international schools, of which there are a number to choose from.
+However, owing to the language barrier, and a general preference among expats for their children to continue their home country's curriculum, most foreigners choose to enrol their children in international schools, of which there are a number to choose from.

-Compulsory education in Poland begins at age 5 or 6 with a preschool year and continues for 12 years to the age of 18.
-At 16, students write standardised tests which will help determine which school and type of school they will attend in the next level.
-Students have the option of choosing between general high school, technical high school or vocational high school.
+Compulsory education in Poland begins at age five or six with a preschool year and continues for 12 years up to the age of 18.
+Students write standardised tests at 16 which help determine the type of school they will attend at the next level of their education.
+Students have the option of choosing between a general, technical or vocational high school.

 Public schools in Poland

 The majority of children in Poland attend state or public schools.
-Tuition is free for all children attending these schools, including foreign children.
-However, this does not include the additional costs of textbooks, school uniforms, lunches or general stationery and school supplies, which parents will have to pay.
-Despite the high standard of education and free tuition, most expats in Poland don't send their children to public schools as the language of instruction is Polish.
+Tuition is free for all children attending these schools, including expat children.
+Though, this does not include the additional costs of textbooks, school uniforms, lunches or general stationery and school supplies.
+Despite the high standard of education and free tuition, most expats in Poland don't send their children to public schools due to the language barrier.

-In the case that expat parents do decide to make use of public schools in Poland, it's important to know that attendance is determined by where a child lives and schools are required to accept all children residing in their territorial catchment area.
-Children are not obliged to attend their nearest school, however, and parents can request that their child be allowed to attend another school outside of their residential area.
+In the case that expat parents decide to make use of public schools in Poland, it's important to know that attendance is determined by where the family lives and schools are required to accept all children residing in their catchment area.
+Children are not obligated to attend their nearest school, however, and parents can request that their child be allowed to attend another school outside their residential area.
 In such cases, it is up to the director of the school to determine whether the child will be accepted or not.

 Private schools in Poland

-Private primary and secondary education is relatively new in Poland, having only been introduced in the late 1980s.
-Private or non-state schools are partly funded by the government and partly by fees and donations by parents and other organisations, such as religious orders.
+Private primary and secondary education was only introduced in the late 1980s in Poland, which is much later in other European countries.
+Private or non-state schools are partly funded by the government and also by fees and donations from parents and other organisations, such as religious orders.
 As a result, many private schools in Poland are run by religious or social organisations.

-The language of instruction at these schools is generally Polish or a minority language.
-They are independent of the government and are not restricted to following the national curriculum.
-Fees at private schools in Poland can be quite high.
+The language of instruction at these schools is generally Polish or one of the country's minority languages.
+These schools are independent of the government and are not restricted to following the national curriculum.
+Fees at private schools in Poland can be quite steep.

 International schools in Poland

-There are a number of international schools in Poland which cater to numerous nationalities, including American, British, German, French and Japanese expats.
-Most international schools in Poland are based in Warsaw or Krakow, and there are also a handful in Poznan and Wroclaw.
+There are several international schools in Poland that cater to numerous nationalities, including American, British, German, French and Japanese expats.
+Most international schools in Poland are based in Warsaw or Kraków, and there are also a handful in Poznan and Wrocław.
 While most of the schools follow the curriculum of their home country, some also offer the International Baccalaureate programme.

-Places at international schools in Poland may be limited and expat parents should therefore plan in advance when making arrangements for their child’s education in Poland.
-Consideration should also be given to the cost of education at international schools, which are often an expat's highest expense.
+Places at international schools in Poland may be limited, so expat parents should plan in advance when making arrangements for their child’s education in Poland.
+Consideration should also be given to the cost of education at international schools, which are often an expat's biggest expense.